 ❌ Contacting the customer service can be frustrating as everything is online

-Spot A Home and Uniplaces are two popular online platforms where you can go through hundreds of different listings.
-Use the coupon code STUDENTFY989 on Spotahome to get a 20% discount on the booking fee or STUDENTFY18 to get a 30% discount on Uniplaces.
+One of the most popular online-only platforms is Spot A Home.
+Spot A Home is one of the most popular and trusted online platforms where you can go through hundreds of different listings.
+Use the coupon code STUDENTFY2020 on Spotahome.com to get a 20% discount on the booking fee.
+You can find rooms, flats and student residencies on Spotahome.

 There are very popular online property directories and apps that allow the property owners and real estate agencies to list what properties they have available.
 Here you can find thousands of properties with different features and price points.

-The top five most popular online platforms in Barcelona are:
+The top most popular online platforms in Barcelona are:

 Advantages and disadvantages of the online property directories: